-Arguing can take such a dramatic toll on relationships that compatible couples think they’re incompatible, separate, and/or divorce.
+Arguing can take such a dramatic toll on relationships that soulmates think they’re incompatible, separate, and/or divorce.
 This article will explore some practical ways that you can stop arguing with your partner.
 There is hope, I promise!

 But these tips will only work in a relationship where you and your partner are equally committed to growing and working hard to change the communication dynamics.
 If both partners don’t give effort then nothing will change because relationships involve two people not one.

 And don’t forget, you and your partner have the POWER to keep the sparks of love alive forever.
 It’s possible.
 And you both deserve it!

 “A conversation about how you feel is not supposed to end in an argument.”
 So, “I’d rather lose an argument to you than lose you to an argument.”